tushar-sharma/tushar-sharma.github.io/_posts/2023-10-05-guide-sunscreen.md

 * **Skin Cancer Concerns:** There's no direct evidence suggesting that sunscreen use promotes skin cancer.
 However, relying solely on sunscreen and neglecting other protective measures, like wearing hats and protective clothing, can give a false sense of security and potentially increase sun exposure, raising skin cancer risk.

+* **Avoid sunscreen which contains oxybenzone and octinoxate**: Look for reef-safe and mineral-based sunscreens like Zinc Oxide and Titanium dioxide.
+These sit on skin and reflect UV rays instead of being absorbed.
+Zinc Oxide and Titanium dioxide are usually considered safe [^ewg].

 ### Reef-Safe Sunscreens

 With the increasing awareness of environmental concerns, many sunscreens now tout being "reef-safe."
 These sunscreens are formulated without oxybenzone and octinoxate, two common sunscreen ingredients that have been found to be harmful to coral reefs.
 If you're planning a trip to an area with coral reefs or want to make an eco-conscious choice, it's advisable to opt for a reef-safe sunscreen.